ContactTracingCU/Stop-the-Spread-Server/README.md

 # Stop the Spread Admin

 This is the web app for the stop the spread app.

-To view the mobile app please visit https://github.com/clamslam12/StopTheSpread/ edit here
+To view the mobile app please visit https://github.com/clamslam12/StopTheSpread/